branaway/Japid/readme.txt

         The expression value can be any object.
 The compiler wrap it in a static method asBoolean(), which infers a boolean value from it.
 See ifs.html for an example.
         Using parenthesis it becomes regular Java if statement.
+    3. I went one step further to create what I call "open if-else" `if expr xxx
+            `else if expr
+                yyy
+            `else
+                zzz
+            `
+    4. new feature: enhanced for loop (open-for loop), a replacement of the "each" tag.
+        `for String a: myCollection
+            ${a}, $_index, $_parity, etc.
+        `
 2011/2/16: V0.7.0:
     1. Improved the integration of Play! built-in @CacheFor@ annotation with the @`invoke@/@`a@ command.
 Now it's recommended to use the annotation to specify the timeout value for caching, instead of using an optional argument with the @`invoke@ command.
         Please see the more.Portlets.index() action in the JapidSample sample app for an example.